Daily positive affirmations

 I love daily positive affirmations.
 I need them more often than I realize.
 They kick me out of negative thinking pretty fast when I do them intentionally and consistently.

-Positive affirmations for success, when done consistently (ideally daily, a few times a day), can dramatically change your day and your finances.
+Positive daily affirmations for success, when done consistently, can dramatically change your day.

 I have found that reading inspirational and motivational quotes can be a huge motivational boost too.

-You can use positive affirmations for many things:
+You can use daily positive affirmations for many things:

 - To improve your health